What is MCT oil?

 Plant sources of medium chain triglycerides include coconut and palm kernel oils, but because of the environmental and sustainability issues associated with palm oil, you’ll only find pure 100% coconut derived medium chain triglycerides in our True MCT oil.

-MCT COCONUT OIL
+MCT OIL FROM COCONUTS

 Coconut oil contains the fat extracted from the kernel or flesh of a coconut.
 This plant oil contains a unique mix of 90% saturated fats, 5-8% mono-unsaturated oleic acid (omega 9) and about 1% polyunsaturated linoleic acid (omega 6).
 The real buzz about coconut oil is attributed to the type of saturated fats that this plant oil contains.
 These saturated fats, also known as triglycerides, are categorised into groups according to the length of the carbon chains they contain.